 The financial results and position of the noncontrolling interests acquired through the acquisition of eOne are included in their entirety in the Company's consolidated statements of operations and consolidated balance sheets beginning with the first quarter of 2020.
 The value of the redeemable noncontrolling interests is presented in the consolidated balance sheets as temporary equity between liabilities and shareholders' equity.
-The value of the non-redeemable noncontrolling interests is presented in the consolidated balance sheets within total shareholders' equity.
+The value of the non-redeemable noncontrolling interests is presented balance sheets within total shareholders' equity.
 Earnings (losses) attributable to the redeemable noncontrolling interests and non-redeemable noncontrolling interests are presented as a separate line on the consolidated statements of operations which is necessary to identify those earnings (losses) specifically attributable to Hasbro.
+A breakout of the redeemable noncontrolling interests and non-redeemable noncontrolling interests and non-redeemable noncontrolling interests and non-redeemable noncontrolling interests and non-redeemable noncontrolling interests are presented as a separate line on the consolidated statements of operations which is necessary to identify those earnings (losses) specifically attributable to Hasbro.
 A breakout of the redeemable noncontrolling interests and non-redeemable noncontrolling interests acquired is listed below.